pmorar/SudokuSolver/README.md

 SudokuSolver
 ============

-A representation Sudoku puzzles, which allows to solve them.
+A representation of Sudoku puzzles, which allows to solve them.

-In a text format Sudoku puzzles are represented as in sudoku_sample.txt.
+See sudoku_sample.txt for an example of a text format of Sudoku puzzles.

 The test suit requires Unit4.